WordPress Plugins For Managing WordPress Post Revisions

 In this tutorial, we look at a number of WordPress plugins that will help you manage your post revisions.

-As soon as you edit and save a page or post, WordPress begins to store new revisions in its database.
-These are displayed in a Revisions list at the bottom of the page or post …
+As soon as you create, edit, and save posts and pages, WordPress begins to store new revisions in its database.
+These are displayed in a Revisions list at the bottom of your post or page …

-For most users, having autosave and automatic revisions is a great thing.
-If you write and edit often, however, over time the number of revisions can start building up.
-This can significantly bloat the size of your WordPress database, so it’s important to also be able to manage your revisions.
+Having effective workflow functions like autosave and revisions is very useful.
+If you write or edit often, however, the number of revisions can start building up.
+This can significantly bloat the size of your WordPress database, so it’s important to be able to manage your revisions.

-The good news is that there are a number of free WordPress plugins to help you manage your revisions and reduce the size of your database.
-Here are a few:
+The good news is that there are several free WordPress plugins to help you control and manage your revisions and reduce the size of your WordPress database.
+Let’s take a look at a few of these:

 Better Delete Revision